 - Equation Editor: The Equation Editor is part of the CKEditor text box formatting tools.
 There are four levels of editors: Elementary, Algebra, Algebra with Trigonometry, and Advanced.
 Students can use the CKEditor to write the equation in the space provided and click OK to enter it into the text box for scoring.

-- Answer Eliminator: This tool allows students to cross out incorrect answers.
+- Answer Eliminator: Allows students to cross out incorrect answers.

 - Graph: Virtual graphing paper in which students can add points and form lines.